Last Updated on September 18, 2025 by Kate Noble

 21. Go running

-An obvious one maybe, but there’s really no excuse not to run in Dubai (except in the Summer, then there’s plenty!).
-And with areas such as Marina Walk and the Parks being perfect for this, there’s also designated running tracks along JBR, as well as Kite Beach – perfect for that early morning jog.
+An obvious one, but there’s really no excuse not to run in Dubai (except in the Summer, then there’s plenty!).
+A personal fave is Marina Walk, which I think is ideal for this.
+There are also designated running tracks along JBR, as well as Kite Beach, perfect for an early morning jog.

 Running track – Kite Beach